Peter Nahlin

-Peter Nahlin (born 1 May 1968 in Eskilstuna, Sweden) is a former Motorcycle speedway rider who became the 1988 World Under-21 Champion.
+Jan Erik Peter Nahlin (born 1 May 1968 in Eskilstuna) is a Swedish former Motorcycle speedway rider who became the 1988 World Under-21 Champion.
+He earned 32 caps for the Sweden national speedway team.

 Career

 Sweden

 Nahlin first rode for Swedish team Getingarna in 1984 and 1985, winning the Swedish Elite League Championship in 1985.
 He then rode for Smederna from 1986 until 1996 before moving again to Vargarna in 1997.
 Nahlin would stay with Vargarna until 2000 but would move back to Smederna in 2001.
 He stayed at Smederna until 2004 when he moved once more to Bajen Speedway for what would be his final season before retiring in 2005.

 United Kingdom

 Peter Nahlin rode in England for the Swindon Robins from 1988 until 1991 before signing with the Eastbourne Eagles in 1992, staying with the southern English team for two seasons before moving to the Cradley Heathens for 1994, his last year riding in the British Leagues.

 Poland

 Nahlin started riding for Apator Toruń in Poland in 1991, finishing in 3rd in the Polish Team Championship that year.
 He then rode for Polonia Piła in 1992.
 He didn't ride in Poland in 1993 but returned in 1994 to ride one season for ZKŻ Zielona Góra.
 After not riding again in Poland in 1995 and 1996 he had one last season in Poland with Polonia Bydgoszcz in 1997, winning the Polish Team Championship.